Travigo/vue-mapbox-ts/README.md

 ```

 ## Current state of development
-This repository is still in it's early stages.

 While the API is pretty stable by now please note that breaking changes might still occur on minor version updates (like 0.3.x -> 0.4.0) until the major version 1 is released.

 If you want to contribute please feel free to post Merge Requests.
 Also report any issues you might find [here](https://gitlab.com/relief-melone/vue-mapbox-ts/-/issues)

-### Reactiveness

-Making the components themselves reactive is a work in progress.
-While it is no problem to add and remove components dyanamically a lot of them currently don't react to property changes.

-The current focus is on making the components reactive.
-While mapbox-gl provides some methods to change some parameters during runtime for others no methods have been implemented (e.g. Marker colors).
-Making those reactive is a bigger challenge.

-Because of this I will first focus on making the properties with methods provided by mapbox-gl reactive and then look for ways to get as much parameters reactive with no provided methods.
-I will update the readme for the specific components with information about which properties have been made reactive at the moment.

 ## Use